 The Coffee Addict: PASS

 Woo hoo!
 My first pass!
 I do like coffee.
 But before you get impressed, I have to confess something: I like cheap coffee.
-With about 3 tablespoons of my favorite zero-calories-but-still-tastes-exactly-like-sugar Xylitol dumped in.
+With about 3 tablespoons of my favorite zero-calories-no-carbs-but-still-tastes-exactly-like-sugar Monk Fruit dumped in.

 Does that still count?